usc-isi-i2/kgtk/docs/transform/unreify_values.md

 A `ID` column is added to the output file if it is not present in the input file.
 This is used to link secondary edges to the newly reconstituted unreified edge.

-At the present time, `kgtk unreify_rf_statements` does not generate ID values for other edges in the file.
+At the present time, `kgtk unreify-rf_statements` does not generate ID values for other edges in the file.
 This feature may be added in the future.

 The edges in the output file are not likely to be in the same order as they appeared